-Certain new accounting standards and interpretations have been published that are not mandatory for the November 30, 2015 fiscal year.
+Certain new accounting standards and interpretations have been published that are not mandatory for the quarter ended February 29, 2016.
 These standards have been assessed to not have a significant impact on the Company's financial statements.

 The following accounting standards will be adopted by the Company effective December 1, 2015: